mattermost/docs/source/administration/devops-command-center.rst

 *Available in Mattermost Enterprise Edition E20, Mattermost Cloud Professional, and Mattermost Cloud Enterprise.*

-Incidents are situations which require an immediate response and benefit from a clearly defined process guiding toward resolution.
+Incidents are situations which require an immediate response, and incidents benefit from a clearly defined process that guides toward resolution.
 Mattermost Incident Management equips your team to coordinate, manage, and resolve incidents from within Mattermost:

 * Starting an incident automatically creates a dedicated incident channel to coordinate discussion.
   - Use custom categories in the left-hand sidebar to streamline access to ongoing incidents.